Utah Administrative Code

 (a) a statewide blanket bond in the minimum amount of $15,000 covering exploration and production operations on all agency leases held by lessee; or

 (b) a project bond covering an individual, single-well exploration project involving one or more leases.
 The amount of the project bond will be determined by the agency at the time lessee gives notice of proposed operations.
-This bond shall not be less than $5,000 unless waived in writing by the director.
+This bond shall not be less than $5,000.

 3. Bond Default.